 Our main goal is to help your business succeed

-By adding a link to the footer of your site, companies help themselves at your expense and are acting naively, greedily or are simply short-sighted.
+By adding a link to the footer of your site, marketing companies help themselves at your expense. and are acting naively, greedily, or simply short-sighted.

-Pretend for a minute that your home page has 12 units of “link juice” (which is what we’ll use to show the imaginary level of value Google has placed on your site).
+Pretend your home page has 12 units of “link juice” (which we’ll use to show the imaginary level of value Google has placed on your site).
 You can use those 12 units any way you want.
 If you have two links on your home page, each link would get 6 units and those pages would benefit from that by ranking well in Google for their own search terms.

 Again, this is just a small piece of the big picture.
 We also work hard to build your navigation in such a way that Google likes it, make sure your title and header tags are in place, and many other tiny tweaks.

 Added up, those things will help put you at the top of Google and bring extra customers to your business.